alonzo3569/Linux_Tutorial/Module5/README.md

       ```
   * Check :
     * exit root, type `group` to check if your account belongs to group "wheel".
-    * If not, close and open a new terminal (not working) or reboot.
+    * If not, close and open a new terminal (not working) or logout or reboot.

 ``` console
 su - spiderman